otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 ## Phase 2: Build

 Build your backend and frontend in parallel with the weekly content.
-Use your design document as your plan - update it when things change, and note _why_ they changed.
+Use your design document as your plan.
+Update it when things change, and note _why_ they changed.

 ### Project management

 Use a Kanban board (GitHub Projects, Trello, or similar) throughout.
-Break your work into small tasks - ideally one per sitting.
+Break your work into small tasks.
 Move cards as you work.
 By submission, your board should tell the story of how the project unfolded.

 You will not be marked on whether the board is tidy.
 You will be marked on whether it shows genuine, ongoing use.